 - be wary of using pain relief medicine that you have ordered from an overseas internet site or brought into Australia yourself.
 Some medicines produced overseas may not comply with Australia's strict laws.

-Be aware that people working in the personal appearance services industry may be untrained, or have little training.
+Be aware that people working in the personal appearance services industry may be untrained or have little training.

 There are no mandatory qualifications for personal appearance service providers.
 The only exception is for people and businesses providing high risk services, for example where bleeding might occur.
-These requirements are around minimising the risk of infection when carrying out certain procedures.
+These requirements are around minimising the risk of infection when carrying out certain services.

 The National Code of Conduct for Health Care Workers (Queensland) supports the regulation of unregistered health care workers across all States and Territories.
-Even though this Code may not apply to many personal appearance services, you can still see what is expected for unregistered health care workers in related industries such as massage therapists, acupuncturists, homeopaths.
+Even though this code may not apply to many personal appearance services, you can still see what is expected for unregistered health care workers in related industries such as massage therapists, acupuncturists, homeopaths.

 - product contamination—for example tattoo inks are prone to contamination.
 These can be purchased online, so suppliers are very hard to regulate.
 Visit the European Medicines Agency or US Food and Drug Administration websites to find the latest information.